markwinton/activity-card/README.md

 https://markwinton.github.io/activity-card

-A three.js Strava activity visualizer
+A Strava activity visualizer

 ## Getting Started

 Activity Card is made up of a static React frontend, an Express service and a Postgres database.

-Follow these steps to run the app locally:
+To run the app locally:

 1. Start a Postgres server with the tables below

-2. Create a .env file in the root directory of the app with
+2. Create a .env file in the app's root directory:

 ```
 CLIENT_ID={strava oauth client id}